 This article is a (long overdue) follow-up to our previous article on LMS' with a focus on the most popular LMS on the planet, and that is Google Classroom.
+It complements other online articles on Google Classroom reviews.

 We will focus on 3 main things